zryska/Edge-Data-Store-Docs/Beta2/Docker/EdgeDocker.md

 # Using Edge System with Docker

 Docker is a set of tools that can be used on Linux to manage application deployments.
-It is beyond the scope of this document to explain concepts behind Docker containers, and it is assumed that if a reader wants to use Docker they are familiar with the underlying technology and have determined it is appropriate for their planned use of the Edge System.
+It is beyond the scope of this document to explain concepts behind Docker containers, and it is assumed that if a reader wants to use Docker they are familiar with the underlying technology, and have determined it is appropriate for their planned use of Edge System.

-The objective of this document is to provide examples of how to successfully create a Docker container with the Edge System, if it is decided Docker is desirable.
-Docker is not a requirement to use the Edge System and is regarded as an advanced user scenario.
+The objective of this document is to provide examples of how to successfully create a Docker container with Edge System, if one has  decided that Docker is desirable.
+Docker is not a requirement to use Edge System and is regarded as an advanced user scenario.

-## Creating a Docker container containing the Edge System
+## Creating a Docker container for Edge System

 ### ARM32 Processor

-Create the following Dockerfile in the directory where you wish to create and/or run the container:
+1. Create the following Dockerfile in the directory where you wish to create and/or run the container:

 ```docker
 FROM mcr.microsoft.com/dotnet/core/sdk:2.2